ChrisItisdud/AutomatonParser/docs/amldocs.md

 s1, A, b, s2, BB#
 ```

 *Note that  at the start of the program, the stack will consist of a single #.
 You can only read one character from the stack per transition, but are allowed to push multiple characters to the stack.
-A PDA is allowed to end without reaching an end state if the stack is empty.*
+A NPDA is allowed to end as soon as its stack is empty, while a DPDA is only allowed to end on an end state independently of the stack*

 For both NFAs and NPDAs, the # character carries special significance as it allows for transitioning to a different state without reading a character.
 This is disabled for DFAs and DPDAs as it can lead to non-deterministic behaviour.